Know The Signs

 Today, crime and drugs are closely related.
 It is impossible to dissociate the increase of crime and violence rates and the growth of drug abuse, especially in some areas where these scourges are becoming unbearable.
 The current society’s degradation is obvious when we read studies like “The Relationship between Crime and Drugs”, which says that “alcohol and other drugs have a multiplying effect on crime.
 A perfect and simple example is the association between crime and the availability of malt liquors”, (Journal of Psychoactive Drugs).
 In this scenario, United States of America is, definitely, one of the countries with the worst statistics.
 But, not even Canada, a country which has been making a great strides in preventing the escalade of drug consumption in the last years, is no longer safe from an ever growing number of users in possession of illicit drugs.
 For example, in 2011, more than 54% of drug-related offenses were cannabis possession.
 Yet, the rate of trafficking declined 11% for the same year.
 This clearly indicates an upsurge in the number of users in Canada.

-That is why Crime Stoppers of Northwestern Ontario and Northern Minnesota fight against these two epidemics by informing people and disclosing the signs, both of drug abuse and of the many types of crime.
+That is why Crime Stoppers of Northwestern Ontario fight against these two epidemics by informing people and disclosing the signs, both of drug abuse and of the many types of crime.
 The numbers prove it.
 According to “Substance Abuse and Treatment: State and Federal Prisoners, 1997”, 60 percent to 80 percent of all crimes are related to drug abuse (Bureau of Justice Statistics, 1999).
 Also, in the United States of America, “there is a high prevalence of drug problems among offenders.
 In the 1997 Department of Justice survey of inmates in state and federal prisons, it was estimated that 69 percent of state prisoners were drug or alcohol-involved, and 56 percent reported using illicit drugs in the month prior to the offense” (National Criminal Justice Drug Abuse Treatment Studies).
 So, this is not an unfortunate coincidence.

 Let’s take a look at the case of International Falls, a small city right on the border of Minnesota with Ontario.
 This city with only 6,376 inhabitants has one of the biggest crime rates of the state.
 With an average 14 violent crimes and 203 property crimes per year, the area has a relatively high number of cases when comparing it to the state data (Neighborhood Scout).
 The situation in International Falls is just an example of what happens in all the Northern Minnesota, where crimes related to gangs, for instance, are spreading thanks to drug traffic, especially in the cases of marijuana, cocaine and heroin.

-Moreover, crimes against the elderly, identity theft and drunk driving keep growing, both in Northern Minnesota and Northwestern Ontario.
+Moreover, crimes against the elderly, identity theft and drunk driving keep growing, in Northwestern Ontario.
 According to the Federal Trade Commission, “over eight million Americans become victims of identity theft each year, resulting in billions of dollars in losses’ (Protect Yourself from Identity Theft).
 And Canada is not an exception, mainly because of Northwestern Ontario situation, one of the regions with the higher rates of crime and drug abuse in the country.

 In the last years, the area contributed to the latest Canadian statistics with the increase of homicide rate, the growth of child sexual abuse and elderly negligence or the upsurge of drug possession and consumption (Police-reported crime statistics in Canada, 2011).
 The city of Thunder Bay, for example, only stopped being the murder capital of the country in 2011 (Thunder Bay Source, 2011).